Newly reopened pipeline reduces carbon footprint and increases efficiency

 |0

-This work, Newly reopened pipeline reduces carbon footprint and increases efficiency [Image 3 of 3], by A1C Heidi Bucins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newly reopened pipeline reduces carbon footprint and increases efficiency, by A1C Heidi Bucins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.